 Located on the top of an artificially levelled hill, the site provides an excellent impression of the city as it would have been during its occupation with the Main Plaza providing an impressive site for visitors with the buildings placed around its sides.
 Measuring approximately 300 meters by 200 meters the Plaza is the site's main civic and ceremonial area.
 It also includes residential buildings used by the elite of the city, these are located around the plaza or in its vicinity.

-To the north and south of the Main Plaza are large platforms which are accessed via monumental staircases.
-To the eastern and western sides are a number of smaller platform mounds on which temples and the residences for the elite were situated.
-Also to be seen is the ball-court, this differs from the ones found in Maya cities as it has no ring indication variations in the game.
-A north-south central mound is in the centre of the plaza and served as platforms for ceremonial structures.
+To the north and south of the Main Plaza are large platforms that are accessed via monumental staircases.
+To the eastern and western sides are a number of smaller platform mounds on which temples and residences for the elite were situated.
+Also to be seen is the ball court, this differs from the ones found in Maya cities as it has no ring indication variations in the game.
+A north-south central mound is in the centre of the plaza and served as a platform for ceremonial structures.

 To the north is the sunken patio surrounded by terraces, in the centre is an altar for human sacrifices.
 In the south west corner is the Gallery of the Dancers.
 This contains a number of reliefs of figures in grotesque postures.
 These were originally thought to be people dancing, hence its name, but it has also been suggested that they represent tortured prisoners, or that they are people with deformities, as the city may have been used as a teaching centre.